-The following subjects are taught in the humanities faculty: geography, history, philosophy and ethics, psychology, and extended project research.
+The following subjects are taught in the humanities faculty: geography, history, philosophy and ethics, psychology, and business.

 Courses in humanities help students to develop an understanding of important issues affecting humanity.
 Topics focus on people as individuals, groups and communities.